 Expert Group for Sustainable Development

-An Advisory Expert Committee was established in conjunction with the adoption of the new Arctic Co-operation Programme in 2002.
-The Arctic Expert Committee is made up of Nordic members of the Arctic Council and representatives from the autonomous territories.
-In Nordic Council terms the Arctic Expert Committee will offer advice to the Ministers for Co-operation and the Nordic Co-operation Committee on matters relating to the Arctic.
+A Nordic Advisory Committee for the Arctic was established in conjunction with the adoption of the new Arctic Co-operation Programme in 2002.
+The Advisory Committee for the Arctic is made up of Nordic members from Norway, Sweden, Iceland, Finland, Denmark, Greenland and the Faroe Islands.
+The Arctic Expert Committee offers advice to the Ministers for Co-operation and the Nordic Co-operation Committee on matters relating to the Arctic.

 Secretariat for the Arctic Expert Committee